json-schema-org/website/pages/overview/what-is-jsonschema.md

 * **Reference**: This section provides a [glossary]((/learn/glossary), [specification release notes](/specification), and [in-depth reference](/understanding-json-schema) to JSON Schema that you can use to write and understand more complex schemas.

+## JSON Schema History

+JSON Schema has a rich history that dates back to the [first JSON Schema proposal](https://web.archive.org/web/20071026185150/http://json.com/json-schema-proposal/) submitted by **Kris Zyp** to json.com on October 2nd, 2007.
+The *pre-historic* era, from 2009 to 2012, marked the early stages of development when JSON Schema was still evolving without standardized versions.
+The *classical era*, from 2013 to 2018, provided a more stable foundation but had limitations in terms of functionality and extensibility.

+However, the *modern era*, starting in 2019 and continuing to the present, has brought significant advancements to JSON Schema.
+They have expanded its capabilities and introduced standardized features.
+As of now, the current version of JSON Schema is `2020-12`, which represents the latest advancements and refinements in this specification.

 ## How it works

 1. **Define the rules**: You begin by defining the rules in a JSON Schema document using various [keywords](https://json-schema.org/draft/2020-12/json-schema-validation.html#name-validation-keywords-for-any).